Jalen Hurts, Alabama Beat Georgia in 2018 SEC Title Game; Tua Tagovailoa Injured

 Notre Dame vs. USC: Behind the Historic Rivalry

-He followed that up with a 15-yard touchdown run on the next drive, which completed an unlikely return to prominence for the quarterback who was supplanted by Tagovailoa's in last season's National Championship Game against Georgia.
+He followed that with the 15-yard scoring run on the next drive after an unsuccessful Georgia fake punt near midfield.
+That completed an unlikely return to prominence for the quarterback who was supplanted by Tagovailoa's in last season's National Championship Game against Georgia.

 Tagovailoa Cost Himself Heisman with Saturday's Showing

-Tagovailoa entered Saturday's game with a chance to cement his status as the Heisman Trophy front-runner, but his struggles and injury woes on a big stage opened the door for Oklahoma quarterback Kyler Murray to win the award.
+Tagovailoa entered Saturday's game with a chance to cement his status as the Heisman front-runner, but his struggles and injury woes on a big stage opened the door for Murray to win the award.

-Part of the equation was out of Tagovailoa's hands since he left in the fourth quarter with an ankle injury that nagged him throughout the game, but it was clear even before his exit that he wasn't going to have the type of game he needed to keep pace with Murray.
+Part of the equation was out of Tagovailoa's hands since he left in the fourth quarter with an ankle injury that nagged him throughout the game, but it was clear even before his exit he wasn't going to have the type of game he needed to keep pace with Murray.

-While Tagovailoa may have entered the day even with or slightly ahead of Murray in the eyes of the voters, Murray shined much brighter in a must-win game.
+While Tagovailoa may have entered the day even with or slightly ahead of Murray in the eyes of voters, Murray shined much brighter in a must-win game.

 The Sooners needed to avenge their loss to Texas earlier in the season to remain in the CFP hunt, and Murray was the driving force behind their 39-27 win with 379 yards and three touchdowns through the air.